What It Takes To Be Me

 I like doing calligraphy and often have ink stained fingertips and lips.
 I once wrote the words “grizzly sex” in black permanent marker across my sister’s hand, so she wouldn’t forget to remind me about a documentary about the Kodiak bears three days later.

 Calligraphy aside, I love getting stuck into almost any form of art in any kind of medium, and you’ll find samples of this dotted throughout my site.
+You can find my Instagram here.
 (Or simply search out the tag “expression through art“).

 I nearly always wear mismatching socks, because I refuse spending time pairing them up.
 My favourite oxymoron is ‘sad smiley’ :( and I think that to suggest that “all is fair in love and war” is downright stupid.
 Of course it isn’t!

 I spent two and a half years living in a therapeutic community, am a proud convert to Judaism, passionate about Reform Judaism and making my own informed choices.
 I think cash should be abolished.
 Immediately.
 This is entirely unrelated both to my religious beliefs and having lived in a therapeutic community.